The slope of fibred surfaces: unitary rank and Clifford index: Introduction

 The question of an increasing bound depending on $q_f$ dates back to the original paper of Xiao, where he proves that, if $q_f>0$, then $K_f^2\geq 4\chi_f$ and, moreover, that if $K_f^2= 4\chi_f$, then $q_f=1$ (\cite[Cor.2, Thm.3]{Xiao}).

 Let us consider the gonality and the Clifford index of the fibration: recall that (Section \ref{subsec: canonical})

-It was proved in the semistable case by Cornalba and Harris (and generalized by the second author \cite[Prop.
-2.4]{stoppino}) that if a non-locally trivial fibred surface satisfies equality in (\ref{slope}), then necessarily it is hyperelliptic (i.e. with minimal gonality 2 i.e. Clifford index 0).
+It was proved by Konno in \cite{konno-nonhyp} (see also \cite{C-H} and \cite{stoppino}) that if a non-locally trivial fibred surface satisfies equality in (\ref{slope}), then necessarily it is hyperelliptic (i.e. with minimal gonality 2 i.e. Clifford index 0).
 Thus, one naturally would expect that there exists a function in (\ref{general-slope}) increasing with $\gon(f)$, with some genericity assumption needed, as observed by Barja and the second author in \cite[Remark 3.6]{BS-trigonal}.

 Some results are known for small gonality (\cite{konno-trig, BS-trigonal, BZ, C-S, Eno}).
 A stunning approach using relative Koszul sequences is proposed in \cite{konno-cliff}, proving in particular that for odd $g$ and general gonality $\lfloor\frac{g+3}{2}\rfloor=\frac{g+3}{2}$, hence Clifford index $\lfloor\frac{g-1}{2}\rfloor= \frac{g-1}{2}$, we have: